 Meditation helps you learn to be ever-present in reality.
 It lets you learn who you are on a moment-to-moment basis.
 It helps you let go of the past and the future and focus on healing and balance.
 Through a consistent practice, one can develop a deep inner peace from meditation.

-Gender-Based Treatment at a Residential Treatment Center in California
+Gender-Based Residential Treatment Center in California

 Gender-based addiction treatment is designed to treat both genders individually, according to their unique differences.
 The National Survey on Drug Use and Health (NSDUH) states that there are significant biological and cultural differences between men and women when it comes to drug and alcohol addiction.
 These differences can be found in the rates of dependence, choice of substance, and how the brain responds to substance use.

-Women-Specific Treatment at a Residential Treatment Center in California
+Women-Specific Residential Treatment Center in California

 There are many advantages to women-specific treatment for substance abuse.
 Women are able to relate to one another regarding topics such as motherhood, workplace and family dynamics, and relationships.